 "Tell me about it," Eljhin said and the whole group thought that hysterical.

 "Ryu, all I have for you is knowledge," Vareesa explained.
-"Zog's empire is beyond the ocean.
+"Zogg's empire is beyond the ocean.
 It will be a long journey but you can head to Nanai.
-It's a port town to the north, but to get there you have to get to Camlon first, and then head northeast and it's just over the river.
-You can catch a boat from there though."
+It's a port town to the north, but to get there you have to get to Camlon first, then head northeast, and it's just over the river.
+You can catch a ferry from there though."

 "Good to know.
 That ought to come in handy,"

 Eventually, Ryu said his goodbyes and headed out on his quest.
-As he got just far enough away that he could barely see the smoke from Drogen on the horizon, he stopped for a moment to look back.
+As he got just far enough away that he could barely see the smoke from the ruins of Drogen on the horizon, he stopped for a moment to look back.

 He wondered why his sister would risk her life in that manner.
 He wondered what it was that she knew that would make her act in such a way.
 He had no idea.
 But he wanted to find out.

 He said a prayer to St. Eva for protection from harm upon himself and his friends and family in Drogen and set back on his course for Nanai.